 Some parrots like coffee, but it depends on their taste preferences.
-Birds will try anything once, even if they don’t enjoy the taste.
-Though, one sip is all it takes for coffee to cause sickness.
+Birds may try anything once, even if they don’t enjoy the taste.
+Though, a small amount is all it takes for coffee to cause mild sickness.

-Coffee has a strong and distinctive smell, which puts most parrots off going near it.
-As coffee differs from anything in a parrot’s natural diet, it’s unlikely to regard it as something it can consume.
+Coffee has a strong and distinctive smell, which deters most parrots.
+As coffee differs from anything in a parrot’s natural diet, it’s unlikely to regard it as something it would want to consume.

-However, parrots that enjoy milk are drawn to lattes and milky coffees, as the creaminess of the milk lessens the coffee smell and flavor.
+Parrots that enjoy milk (even though they tolerate lactose poorly) are drawn to lattes and milky coffees because the creaminess of the milk lessens the coffee’s smell and flavor.

-As mentioned, caffeine contains methylated xanthine, a class of alkaloids.
-They stimulate the central nervous system and the heart, causing them to malfunction.
-Even a few sips can be lethal.
+Caffeine contains methylated xanthine, which is a class of alkaloids.
+It stimulates the central nervous system and heart, causing them to malfunction.

-Coffee and caffeine cause the following health problems:
+Coffee can cause the following health complaints in pet parrots:

-As described by VCA Hospitals, seizures are sometimes caused by toxic events, and caffeine is a common trigger.
+Toxic events sometimes cause seizures, and caffeine is a common trigger.
 As the toxicity progresses, the parrot’s episodes become worse and more frequent.

-When a parrot has a seizure, it’ll begin with a period of altered behavior.
+When a parrot has a seizure, it’ll commence with a period of altered behavior.

-Then, the parrot loses its basic muscle functions, becoming stiff with occasional spasms.
+Then, the parrot loses its basic muscle function, becoming stiff with occasional spasms.
 Sometimes, the parrot loses its grip and falls to the bottom of the cage.
 This stage only lasts 5-20 seconds.

 The final stage lasts hours and involves lethargy, exhaustion, disorientation, confusion, and restlessness.

-As caffeine is a stimulant, it induces irregular heart murmurs.
+As caffeine is a stimulant, it can cause irregular heart arrhythmias and cardiac arrest.

-Caffeine raises the blood’s adrenaline levels, increasing a parrot’s blood pressure, the force at which the heart works, and its heart rate.
-This forces the heart to work harder than is comfortable.
+Caffeine raises the blood’s adrenaline levels, raising the parrot’s blood pressure (hypertension) and increasing the force and rate at which the heart must work.

-Not all parrots display signs of heart problems, but these are the most common:
+Not all parrots display warning signs of heart problems, but these are common symptoms:

 Parrots with heart problems must be taken to a vet for emergency treatment.